-Let me guess, you did that thing where you ran out the door on 2nd January, full of post-Christmas guilt and good intentions, then you joined a gym.
+Let me guess, you did that thing where you ran out the door on 2nd January, full of post-Christmas guilt and good intentions and you joined a gym.
 Along with about a million other people.
 This year is going to be your year right?
 The year you master wellness, get buff, skinny, happy, bootylicious etc?

-This wellness guide is meant to help you be one of those who really succeed in their health and fitness aims this year.
-We’ll help you understand what it takes to turn resolutions into results and make the kind of long term, sustainable changes that really do make dreams come true.
+We’ll help you understand what it takes to turn resolutions into results and make the kind of long-term, sustainable changes that really do make dreams come true.

 Sustainable Effort Makes Dreams Come True

 Health and fitness is a journey.
 For most people, it is a lifelong journey with no definite end, even though there may be significant milestones along the way.
 It is certainly the kind of journey that’s more a marathon than a sprint.
 One of the key reasons people fail to achieve what they want from their January gym sign up is unrealistic expectations combined with uneven levels of effort.